fishy/onepwd/README.md

 then run `bazel build :app`
 to build the apk.

+The Bazel rules depends on the `ANDROID_HOME` environment variable.

 Run `./tools/release.sh` to sign the apk with release key.

 To run unit tests, run `bazel test ...`.